This blog has been written by The Flood Hub People.

-According to Environment Agency data, there are currently around 185,000 commercial properties at risk of flooding in England and Wales.
-While the Flood Re scheme was launched for homeowners in April 2016, it wasn’t until December 2016 that the British Insurance Brokers’ Association (BIBA) announced a scheme for businesses.
+According to Environment Agency data, around 185,000 commercial properties in England and Wales are at risk of flooding.
+While the Flood Re scheme was launched for homeowners in April 2016, it wasn’t until December 2016 that the British Insurance Brokers’ Association (BIBA) introduced a scheme specifically for businesses.

-The BIBA Commercial Property Scheme is designed to assist businesses located in flood risk areas or those which have previously suffered losses due to flooding.
-The scheme uses advanced flood mapping data sets to provide a more defined location of a property in order to calculate its flood risk as accurately and fairly as possible.
-It also takes into consideration any flood resilience measures installed at the premises which may help to reduce premiums.
-The BIBA initiative is designed to allow those ineligible for cover through Flood Re (such as businesses, leasehold properties, let properties and charities) to obtain the level of cover they require.
+The BIBA Commercial Property Scheme supports businesses located in flood risk areas or those that have previously suffered losses from flooding.
+By using advanced flood mapping data, the scheme provides a precise assessment of a property’s risk, factoring in any flood resilience measures already installed, which may help to reduce premiums.
+This initiative helps those ineligible for Flood Re, such as leasehold properties, charities, and commercial buildings, access tailored flood insurance.

 You can check your flood risk by clicking here.